kofimuad/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Task 2 - Unique addition
 A function that adds all unique integers in a list (only once for each integer)

+## Task 3 - Present in both
+A function that returns a set of common elements in 2 sets.